baz83/8x8x8-WS2812b-LED-Cube-STM32-Python-/README.md

 7.  **Send to Cube:** Wait for the status to indicate "Ready to send (STM32 is ready)" (meaning the STM32 sent the 0xAA signal).
 Click the "Send" button.
 The voxel data will be transmitted to the cube.
 8.  **Interact with Cube:** Use the push buttons connected to the STM32 to cycle through animation patterns or display/rotate the loaded STL model.

-## File Structure (Example)

-├── STM32_Firmware/      # STM32CubeIDE Project│   ├── Core/│   ├── Drivers/│   ├── Middlewares/     # (If used)│   └── ...              # Other project files (.ioc, etc.)├── Python_Host_App/     # Python GUI Application│   ├── gui.py           # Main GUI script│   ├── processing.py    # STL processing functions│   ├── visualization.py # Matplotlib functions│   ├── loading.gif      # Spinner GIF│   └── requirements.txt # Python dependencies├── Hardware/            # (Optional: CAD files, Schematics)│   ├── Base_Design.f3d│   └── Jigs/└── README.md            # This file
-## License

 The core WS2812B DMA driver implementation is based on work by Martin Hubacek and is typically licensed under the MIT License.
 Please refer to the specific source files for exact licensing terms.
-The modifications and other parts of this project are [Specify Your License - e.g., MIT License, GPL, etc. Choose one!].

 ## Acknowledgements

 * Core WS2812B STM32 driver concepts adapted from Martin Hubacek (martinhubacek.cz).
 * Guidance provided by Dr. Thomas Gilbert.
-* [Any other acknowledgements - e.g., University Department].